daemonp/texecom2mqtt/README.md

+# Note: This is not functional am having issues logging in

 # texecom2mqtt

 texecom2mqtt is a Go application that bridges Texecom alarm systems with MQTT, enabling integration with home automation systems like Home Assistant.
 It provides real-time updates on the status of your Texecom alarm system and allows you to control it remotely via MQTT messages.